Crypto collapse: What is going on with FTX?

 CoinDesk said this was discovered in a private financial document and blurred the lines between the two businesses, as it indicated that FTT stock was being used as collateral for loans.

 A few days after this report, Binance CEO Changpeng Zhao tweeted that his company was selling its FTT holdings because of “recent revelations that have come to light”.
-Binance’s holdings of FTT were worth around $500m, The Guardian reports.
+Binance’s holdings of FTT were worth around $500m.

-These issues sparked a market exodus as people quickly tried to withdraw their FTT holdings, causing its value to plummet.
+These issues sparked a major exodus as FTX customers quickly tried to withdraw their FTT holdings, causing its value to plummet.
+FTX saw around $6bn of withdrawals within 72 hours, according to a message to staff seen by Reuters.

+Binance was then in talks to acquire FTX to save it from the “significant liquidity crunch”, its CEO said on Twitter last week.

 As a result of corporate due diligence, as well as the latest news reports regarding mishandled customer funds and alleged US agency investigations, we have decided that we will not pursue the potential acquisition of https://t.co/FQ3MIG381f.